by John Salt - Updated November 2024

 yaw

-; but cyclic is the hardest to learn when you are first starting out.
+; but cyclic is the hardest to learn and demands the most concentration when you are first starting out.
 As

 I mentioned, if you have the right settings and right equipment to make